-While concrete details about Peugeot’s U.S. entry remain dry, new information about next-gen Peugeot EVs continues emerging as Groupe PSA accelerates its EV transformation.
-One of these next-gen Peugeot EVs, possibly the first one, would be the next-gen Peugeot 3008 (codename: Peugeot P64)-derived Peugeot e-3008 (codename: Peugeot e-P64).
+While concrete details about Peugeot’s U.S. entry remain dry, information about next-gen Peugeot EVs continues emerging as Groupe PSA accelerates its EV transformation.

 Following the announcement of eVMP platform, in the same month, theautomobilist.fr said in a report that Nidec PSA emotors will manufacture the electric motors of the eVMP EVs in Tremery, France.
 Nidec PSA emotors is a JV company of Groupe PSA and Nidec established in 2018.
 The report went on to state that Groupe PSA will procure the battery packs from CATL initially and then change the source to a new JV company called Automotive Cells Company or just ACC in short, established with Total’s Saft.

-In September, Groupe PSA/Opel and Total/Saft signed an agreement to create the reported JV company ACC.
+In September last year, Groupe PSA/Opel and Total/Saft signed an agreement to create the reported JV company ACC.
 Their joint announcement said that the JV company will manufacture high-performance battery packs for EVs from 2023.
-Speaking to largus.fr recently, Yann Vincent, Managing Director, ACC, confirmed that Groupe PSA plans to use ACC-made battery packs in the eVMP platform-based EVs.
+Speaking to largus.fr in November 2020, Yann Vincent, Managing Director, ACC, confirmed that Groupe PSA plans to use ACC-made battery packs in the eVMP platform-based EVs.

 ACC plans to commence manufacturing of battery packs at two “gigafactories”, one located in Douvrin (France) and the other located in Kaiserslautern (Germany).
 Naturally, the Douvrin-made battery packs would be used for the Peugeot e-3008.
 But according to L’Argus, production in Douvrin won’t begin until late 2023 or early 2024 and the production capacity will be limited initially.
 It has reported that Groupe PSA has signed a supply contract with BYD as a plan B. BYD will supply battery packs for the locally manufactured Peugeot e-3008 for domestic sales in China anyway.